jahidjubaer/OPP-Java-Project/README.md

 ## Code Structure

-The project is organized into three main classes:
+The project is organized into three classes:

 - **Account:** Manages individual customer accounts and transactions.
 - **OptionMenu:** Handles user interactions, login authentication, and provides a menu system.